Threat Model

 • Malicious or malformed model artifacts (e.g., unsafe pickle payloads) used as baselines or subjects.

-• Misconfigured edits or guard policies that silently degrade quality or break structural invariants while still “appearing to run”.
+• Misconfigured edits or guard policies that silently degrade quality or break structural invariants while “appearing to run”.

 • Dependency vulnerabilities in the Python stack and transitive extras that could affect evaluation or guard logic.